swarch-2f-rootly/2f/Prototype_4/README.md

 #### Source

 The source of the stimulus is external clients making HTTPS requests to the platform.
-These clients may include:
+These clients include:
 - End users accessing the web frontend through browsers
 - Client applications consuming REST or GraphQL APIs

 All external traffic enters the system through ports 80 (HTTP) and 443 (HTTPS), which are handled by the `rootly-waf` instance.
-The source generates continuous request streams that may vary from normal operational load to peak traffic conditions affecting availability.
+The source generates continuous request streams that vary from normal operational load to peak traffic conditions affecting availability.

 #### Stimulus

 The stimulus consists of inducing the failure of one active reverse-proxy instance.
-This may be triggered in several possible ways, however we will employ:
+This is triggered by:

 **Operational interruption**: Deliberate termination such as killing the service process, stopping the container, introducing a network partition, or shutting down the virtual machine.